 Though they are more expensive – a jump of £30 – I’d say that is just about justified.
 The best earbuds for noise-cancelling have gotten better, and it’ll be some true wireless pair that knocks them off their perch.

 How we test

-We test every headphone we review thoroughly over an extended period of time.
-We use industry-standard tests to compare features properly.
+We test every headphones we review thoroughly over an extended period of time.
+We use industry standard tests to compare features properly.
 We’ll always tell you what we find.
 We never, ever, accept money to review a product.

 Find out more about how we test in our ethics policy.

 Tested for two months

 You might like…

 At the time of review (March 2023), the Bose only supported SBC and AAC Bluetooth codecs, but there is a update arriving in Springtime 2023 that will add support for the Snapdragon Sound platform and aptX Adaptive audio.

 Trusted Reviews’ holds the fact that global warming is not a myth as a core value and will continuously endeavour to help protect our planet from harm in its business practices.